 Net Proved Reserves (1):

 (1) In general, our engineers based their estimates of economically recoverable oil and natural gas reserves and of the future net revenues therefrom on a number of variable factors and assumptions, such as historical production from the subject properties, the assumed effects of regulation by governmental agencies and assumptions concerning future oil and natural gas prices, all of which may vary considerably from actual results.
-All such estimates are to some degree speculative, and classifications of reserves, that are based on the mechanical status of the completion, may also define the degree of speculation involved.
-For these reasons, estimates of the economically recoverable oil and natural gas reserves attributable to any particular group of wells, classifications of such reserves based on risk of recovery and estimates of the future net revenues expected therefrom, prepared by different engineers or by the same engineers at different times, may vary substantially.
 Therefore, the actual production, revenues, and severance taxes with respect to reserves likely will vary from such estimates, and such variances could be material.

 Estimates with respect to proved reserves that may be developed and produced in the future are often based on volumetric calculations and by analogy to similar types of reserves rather than actual production history.
 Estimates based on these methods are generally less reliable than those based on actual production history, and subsequent evaluation of the same reserves, based on production history, will result in variations, which may be substantial, in the estimated reserves.

-(3) The Meridian Resource and Exploration, LLC and Manti Jamba, Ltd. separately operate the various producing wells.
+(3) The Meridian Resource and Exploration, LLC (now owned by Alta Mesa Holdings, LP) and Manti Jamba, Ltd. separately operate the various producing wells.
 The Company has no control over operations and maintains only a landowner’s mineral royalty interest.
 Please see footnote (i) following the final paragraph of this letter for a warning concerning forward-looking information.

 (4) The value of the proved reserves “Undiscounted, M$” and “Discounted at 10%, M$” includes a minimal amount of Oil and Condensate as well as Natural Gas Liquids.

-During 2008 the Company, through its subsidiary BLX, entered into negotiations with the Whitney National Bank to affect a line of credit to be used for general corporate purposes.
-As a result BLX currently has available to it a line of credit in the amount of $5mm.
-As of December 31, 2008 and 2009, BLX utilized $300,000 and $1,400,000 respectively.
+During 2008 the Company, through its subsidiary B&L, entered into negotiations with the Whitney National Bank to affect a line of credit to be used for general corporate purposes.
+As a result B&L currently has available to it a line of credit in the amount of $5mm.
+As of December 31, 2009 and 2010, B&L utilized $1,400,000 and $0.00 of the credit line respectively.